Frequently Asked Questions

 We use the Codeberg organization (as well as other organizations that are linked in its description) to share what we have worked on.
 More often than not, we also send patches to upstream projects; that way, we all win.

-Can I host software and resources without a free and open-source software license?
+Can I host content without a free and open-source license?

 What is the size limit for my repositories?
 Are there quotas for packages, LFS, ...?